marukatsutech/special_relativity/README.md

 ![image_ch9_fig6-3](https://github.com/marukatsutech/special_relativity/blob/main/image_ch9_fig6-3.png)

-Fig. 6-3 xxxxxxx
+Fig. 6-3 Bohr-de Broglie model

-(Try xxxxxxxxx at https://github.com/marukatsutech/poincare_klein_disk for Fig 6-3.)
+(Try bohr_de_broglie.py at https://github.com/marukatsutech/special_relativity for Fig 6-3.)

 As the size of the major link increases, a force acts to return it to its original state.
 If this force is considered proportional to the circumference of the major link, it can be thought of as a harmonic oscillator driven by the restoring force of a spring, and energy levels are quantized and generated.